 Employers — urged by the Workplace Safety and Insurance Board (WSIB) in Ontario —now have increased focus on claims management for work-related injuries, as well as early and safe return to work (ESRTW).
 This has resulted in health and safety and human resource professionals being given additional duties, often very complicated.
 If mismanaged, these added responsibilities can cost companies money, time, respect and integrity.

 Excellence in Manufacturing Consortium (EMC) — Canada’s largest manufacturing consortium and a leading sponsor of WSIB’s Safety Groups program — and our manufacturers across the province have been quick to recognize the need for greater awareness, understanding and best practices for improving claims management.

 As EMC’s manager of environmental health & safety and safety groups, I have been working extensively with members and all manufacturing employers, to help develop strong claims management teams and industry-leading best practice solutions.
 This powerful peer-to-peer networking approach has allowed us to drill down to the core issues and engage manufacturing-driven solutions.

 Here are 10 tips to help employers better manage their claims and as a result, control their costs and improve employee relations:

 1. Understand the roles and responsibilities of all parties involved

 All parties involved, including supervisors to the union steward, to the physician and treating therapists, the WSIB claims manager, the joint health and safety committee, and even other uninjured employees have critical involvement in managing claims.
 Clearly defined roles and responsibilities is an employer resource, allowing them to intervene if someone is not doing their job.

-Develop a program that clearly defines the roles and responsibilities of all parties.
+Action: Develop a program that clearly defines the roles and responsibilities of all parties.